AstronauticsNow.com

 Distance Learning:

-Master of Science degree and Graduate Certificate are available through classes webcast by USC Distance Education Network (DEN)
+Master of Science degree and Graduate Certificate reach students across the United States and abroad through classes webcast by USC/VSOE Distance Education Network (DEN)

 First USC student micro-satellite